-(a) If the The-pool operator provides shall onsure ILifeguard services. the services shall be provided in accordance with Health and Safety Code Ssections 24100.1116028, 116033, and 24101.4116045of the Health and Safety Code.
-The pool operator shall ensure that written proof of compliance with the certification requirements of Health and Safety Code sections 116028 and 116033 for each lifeguard is shall beavailable for inspection by the enforcing agentfor each lifeguard at the public pool.
+(a) The pool operator shall ensure ILifeguard services shall beare provided in accordance with Health and Safety Code Ssections 24100.1116028, 116033 and 24101.4-116045 of the Health and Safety Code.
+The pool operator shall ensure that written proof of compliance with the certification requirements of Health and Safety Code sections 116028 and 116033 shall be available for inspection by the enforcing agent for each lifeguard at the public pool.

-(b) Where lifeguard service is provided, the pool operator shall provideensure lifeguards shall be adequate maintain continuous surveillance ofvor the batherspool users.
+(b) Where lifeguard service is provided, the pool operator shall providenumber of lifeguards shall be adequate to maintain continuous surveillance of ver the batherspool users.

-(c) Where no lifeguard service is provided, a warning sign shall be placed in plain view and shall state "Warning -No Lifeguard on Duty" with clearly legible letters at least 10 .2 centimeters (4 inches) high.
-In addition, the sign shall also state "Children Under the Age of 14 Should Not Use Pool Without an Adult in Attendance ."
+(c) Where no lifeguard service is provided, a warning sign shall be placed in plain view and shall state "Warning -No Lifeguard on Duty" with clearly legible letters at least 10.2 centimeters (4 inches) high.
+In addition, the sign shall also state "Children Under the Age of 14 Should Not Use Pool Without an Adult in Attendance."
 Lifeguards on duty shall only provide lifeguard services as defined in Health and Safety Code section 116028.

 (d) The enforcing agent may require posting of notices directing the bathers to make use of the toilets and showers before entering the pool.
 At all pools, diagrammatic illustrations of artificial respiration procedures shall be posted where clearly visible from the nearby deck.
 Such illustrations shall be protected against the elements.
-Also, the telephone number of the nearest ambulance, fire and police or sheriff's department shall be kept similarly posted along with instructions that, if needed, manual or mouth-to-mouth artificial respiration should be started immediately and continued until a physician arrives or mechanical resuscitators are appliedLifeguards shall wear swimming apparel which that clearly identifies them as lifeguards to pool users.
+Also, the telephone number of the nearest ambulance, fire and police or sheriff's department shall be kept similarly posted along with instructions that, if needed, manual or mouth-to-mouth artificial respiration should be started immediately and continued until a physician arrives or mechanical resuscitators are appliedLifeguards shall wear swimming apparel which clearly identifies them to pool users.

-(c) Every swimming pool shall be equipped for safety and rescue procedures with one or more rescue poles not less than 3.5 meters (12 feet) in length with body hooks, and one or more life rings having a minimum exterior diameter of 43 centimeters (17 inches) readily accessible for use.
+(e) Every swimming pool shall be equipped for safety and rescue procedures with one or more rescue poles not less than 3.5 meters (12 feet) in length with body hooks, and one or more life rings having a minimum exterior diameter of 43 centimeters (17 inches) readily accessible for use.
 Such life rings shall have attached to them an 0.476 centimeter (3/16-inch) line long enough to span the maximum width of the pool.
 The line shall be stored when not in use in such a way as to prevent kinking or fouling.
 When rescue can be effected from the perimeter of a spa pool, such a pool may be exempt from the requirements of this paragraph if so approved by the enforcing agent.